emmt/OptimPack/julia/README.md

 length (set to the machine relative precision by default) and `m` the number of previous steps to remember for the nonmonotone linesearch.

+The linesearch is safeguarded by imposing a lower and an upper bounds on the step.
+Keywords `stpmin` and `stpmax` can be used to specify the step bounds relatively to the size of the first step (for each linesearch).
+Their default values are: `stpmin = 1E-20` and `stpmax = 1E+20`; they must be given such that: `0 <= stpmin < stpmax`.

 ## Limited memory variable metric (VMLM)